ESG Library

 Conservation of Environment

-Every year the DOWA Group confirms the status for water intake sources and drainage destinations in addition to water usage at production sites in Japan and overseas.
-We are working to reduce the amount of water used throughout the group by promoting efficient use within business sites to reduce our water intake.
+Every year, the DOWA Group confirms the status of water intake sources and drainage destinations in addition to water usage at production sites in Japan and overseas.
+We are promoting initiatives to reduce the amount of water used throughout the Group by improving our facilities and recycling water throughout our processes.

-Furthermore, the majority of the water resources used by the Group is seawater used by the Nonferrous Metals Business for cooling purposes.
+A large portion the water resources used by the Group is seawater that the Nonferrous Metals Business and our private power generation use for cooling purposes.

 Drainage Water

 Similar to other water use, the majority of drainage water is used by the Nonferrous Metals Business for cooling purposes.
 After being checked for quality, this water is returned to its original source.
-The DOWA Group is committed to water quality, and its efforts to ensure water quality include water management at each business location and compliance with strict, self-imposed standards in addition to drainage water regulations.
+The DOWA Group is committed to water quality, and its efforts to do so include water management at each business location and compliance with strict, self-imposed standards in addition to drainage water regulations.

-Maintaining the Stability of Suspended or Closed Mines and Tailings Dams
+Managing Suspended or Closed Mines and Tailing Dams

-Maintaining the Stability of Suspended or Closed Mines and Tailings Dams
+Managing Suspended or Closed Mines and Tailing Dams

 Managing Water Resources

-At suspended or closed mines, mine water, including acidic water or water containing heavy metals, may flow out of the pithead; thus, there is the risk that wastewater may flow into rivers and harm water quality and agricultural land.
+At suspended or closed mines, mine water, including acidic water or water containing heavy metals, may flow out of the pithead; thus, there is the risk of wastewater flowing into rivers and harming water quality and agricultural land.
 Accordingly, we have established voluntary management standards that are stricter than mining laws and regulations for the suspended or closed mines and tailing dams that we currently operate.
 By doing so, the DOWA Group is working to maintain healthy water circulation and an environment conducive to sustainable water use.

-Maintaining the Stability of Suspended or Closed Mines and Tailing Dams
+Maintaining Stability at Suspended or Closed Mines and Tailing Dams

-Maintaining the Stability of Suspended or Closed Mines and Tailing Dams
+Maintaining Stability at Suspended or Closed Mines and Tailing Dams